AdyGCode/Intro-to-Version-Control/02-getting-ready.md

+# Required Software

-# Before you start (Required Software)
+Before you start using Git you will need some software to be installed.

-You will need to ensure one of the following combinations is installed:
+For Windows users the combination is one of:
 - Microsoft Terminal and Git-SCM, or
 - Microsoft Terminal and Laragon

+For MacOS users then either:
+- iTerm2 & Git, or
+- Warp & Git

+Mac users are able to install Git via the Git-SCM installer or via homebrew.

+For Linux users:
+- Git
+Linux users should find git installed, if not use the package manager appropriate for your version of Linux.

+## Windows Installations

-## Microsoft Terminal Installation
+### Microsoft Terminal Installation

 This is a great way to interact with the command line.